cmbbq/cmbbq.github.io/cmbbq/content/posts/Pre-orders, joins, partitions, functions and relations.md

 +++
-title = "Pre-orders, joins, partitions, functions and relations" date = "2024-02-26" tags = ["en", "math"] description = "The write-up gives an order-theoretic warm-up for the full-fledged category theory."
+title = "Cat01: Pre-orders, joins, partitions, functions and relations" date = "2024-02-26"
+tags = ["en", "math"]
+description = "The write-up gives an order-theoretic warm-up for the full-fledged category theory."